 "A remarkable experience in my career.
-The teaching method, content, and colleagues make it a learning process that gives us a powerful practical tool to implement as heads of our institutions."
+The teaching method, content and colleagues make it a learning process that gives us a powerful practical tool to implement as heads of our institutions".

-Jaime Tohá, National Director of JUNAEB, Government of Chile, 2019 participant nage credit: John Cairn nage credit: John Ca
+Jaime Tohá, National Director of JUNAEB, Government of Chile, 2019 EPLP participant

-Our award-winning building offers a purpose-built teaching base for the programme - though learning will take place in a variety of locations chosen to stimulate reflection and imagination.
+Our award-winning building offers a purpose-built teaching base for the programme - though learning will take place in a variety of locations chosen to stimulate reflection and imagination

-This information is current at December 2021.
-Programme content and delivery may vary from the information provided, which should be taken to be indicative rather than tightly prescriptive.
+This information is current at January 2021.
+Programme content and delivery may vary from the information provided, which should taken to be indicative rather than tightly prescriptive.